How to Rivet Gutters

 Below are tips to remember when learning how to rivet.
 Ignoring these simple things can turn your should-have-been-simple project into a long run of problems.

-1. Choose the Right Rivet Material
+Step 1 - Choose the Right Rivet Material

 Choosing the right rivets means choosing a way to help prevent damage to your gutters.
 Aluminum material requires aluminum rivets, just as steel material requires steel rivets.